spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 The tag symbol denotes that tags have been assigned for a model (such as specimens, dna, etc).
 The user can assign multiple tags to a specimen.
 Tagging is a simple way of grouping, marking or flagging a specimen for further action in the future.
-Think about tagging as a way colleting, bagging or grouping specimes.
+Think about tagging as a way collecting, bagging or grouping specimens.
 It is a powerful feature in CoRA for segregation and analysis purposes.

 ### :fontawesome-regular-comment-dots: – Comment { data-toc-label="Comment" }

 The comment symbol denotes that tags have been assigned for a model (such as specimens, dna, etc).
 The user can assign multiple comments to a specimen.
 Comments are useful to provide additional information to the forensic scientist or project team for possible insights in the future.
-It can also be used by the project team to communciate additional information about a specimen.
+It can also be used by the project team to communicate additional information about a specimen.

 ### :material-file-multiple-outline: – File { data-toc-label="File" }